The Wall: Waters tours and opera

 In 2016, Waters adapted The Wall into an opera, Another Brick in the Wall: The Opera with contemporary classical composer Julien Bilodeau.
 It premiered at Opéra de Montréal in March 2017, and was produced by Cincinnati Opera in July 2018.
 It is orchestrated for a score of eight soloists, 48 chorus members, and a standard 70-piece operatic orchestra.

+Tributes

 In 2018, a tribute album The Wall [Redux] was released, with individual artists covering the entire album.
 This included Melvins' version of "In The Flesh?", Pallbearer covering "Run Like Hell", former Screaming Trees' singer Mark Lanegan covering "Nobody Home" and Church of the Cosmic Skull reworking "The Trial".

-On September 19, 2019, Channel Awesome's internet series, Nostalgia Critic released a music video review of the album called Nostalgia Critic's The Wall, featuring Corey Taylor and Rob Scallon.
+On 19 September 2019, Channel Awesome's internet series, Nostalgia Critic, released a music video review of the album called Nostalgia Critic's The Wall, featuring Corey Taylor and Rob Scallon.
 The album and video received overwhelmingly poor reviews from viewers and critics.